 7.4.4.
-A Secretary who shall act as the Association Secretariat and who shall perform such duties as may be decided by the Management Committee.
+An Association Secretariat who shall perform such duties as may be decided by the Management Committee.

 7.5.
 The Management Committee shall be authorised but not obliged to co-opt additional members to the Management Committee as it sees fit in order to assist with specific activities.
 Such co-opted members shall not be deemed to be elected members of the Management Committee.

 7.6.
 Office bearers will serve for a period of 1 year or until the next Annual General Meeting, whichever happens later, and may be re-elected in the same capacity for such further periods as the members see fit.

 7.7.
 The Management Committee will meet at least once every 2 months.

 7.8.
 When necessary, the Management Committee will vote on issues.
 If the votes are equal on an issue, then the Chairperson has either a second or a deciding vote.

 7.9.
 The Chairperson, or 2 members of the Management Committee, may call a special meeting on not less than 7 calendar days written notice to other members of the Management Committee.
 Such written notice must set out the proposed agenda for the meeting.